Carlson's patrol: Initial actions

 Carlson and the two companies, with Company B leading, marched west towards the village of Asamana on the Metapona River.
 While crossing the river, the Marines captured two Japanese soldiers and killed a third who happened by in a native boat, then attacked and occupied Asamana, surprising and killing several Japanese soldiers in the village.
 Signs in Japanese in the village indicated that it was being used as a rallying location for Shōji's forces.
-Occupying defensive positions around the village and river crossing, the raiders killed 25 Japanese soldiers that approached the village during the remainder of the day.
+Occupying defensive positions around the village and river crossing, the Raiders killed 25 Japanese soldiers that approached the village during the remainder of the day.

-The next day, when a company-sized column of Japanese soldiers approached Asamana, the raiders called in 75 mm artillery fire from the 1st Battalion, 10th Marine Regiment, killing many of the Japanese and causing the rest to scatter and retreat away from the village.
+The next day, when a company-sized column of Japanese soldiers approached Asamana, the Raiders called in 75 mm artillery fire from the 1st Battalion, 10th Marine Regiment, killing many of the Japanese and causing the rest to scatter and retreat away from the village.
 Carlson and the Marines with him returned to Binu on 14 November to rest and reprovision.
-In the same day, a patrol from the raiders Company F wiped out a 15-man Japanese encampment discovered by the native scouts.
+In the same day, a patrol from Company F wiped out a 15-man Japanese encampment discovered by the native scouts.

-On 15 November, Carlson's battalion changed their base camp from Binu to Asamana.
+On 15 November, Carlson moved the base camp from Binu to Asamana.
 By this time, however, Shōji's units were no longer in the area, having continued their march deep into the interior of Guadalcanal en route to the Matanikau.
 Raider patrols around Asamana over the next two days found and killed a few scattered Japanese stragglers.